Back to Blog

 Confidentiality Obligations

 Before inputting any client information into an AI tool, ensure that doing so is consistent with your confidentiality obligations under Rule 1.6.
-Use enterprise plans with appropriate data handling agreements.
+Use commercial plans (API, Claude for Work, Team, Enterprise) that do not train on your inputs, with appropriate data handling agreements.
 Consider whether the information is particularly sensitive and whether alternative approaches might be more appropriate.
+As US v.
+Heppner made clear, consumer-tier exchanges may receive no privilege protection at all.

 Candor to the Tribunal